-If you find yourself needing to invest in a motor this year, a personal loan in the shape of a car loan might be the road of wisdom.
+If you find yourself needing to invest in a motor this year, a personal loan in the shape of a car loan might be the vehicle to your success.

-To make it easier to find the right car finance for you, I’ve picked out the key things you need to consider.
+To make it easier to find the right car finance for you, here are the key things you need to consider.

 What is a Car Loan?

 Buying a new car is mega exciting, but also a big financial commitment.
 Most loans can be arranged quickly and easily, so you can buy a car even if you don’t have a deposit, which you’ll need for some other car finance options.